Nothing says American Summer like homemade lemonade.

 - ice cubes

-- Make the simple syrup.
-Combine the sugar and 1 cup of water in a small saucepan and bring to a gentle simmer over low heat to dissolve sugar.
+- Make simple syrup: Combine the sugar and 1 cup of water in a small saucepan and bring to a gentle simmer over low heat to dissolve sugar.
 Once the sugar is completely dissolved, remove from heat to cool.
-At the end of the process you should have a clear, viscous sirup.
+At the end of the process, you should have a clear, viscous syrup.

 - Squeeze the lemons.

 - Add the cooled syrup, lemon juice and remaining 4 cups of water to your pitcher.
 Stir, taste, and adjust; add a little bit of sugar if it needs to be sweeter or the juice of 1/2 lemon if it needs more tartness.